 Top Family Adventures in Squamish

-Summer is here and Squamish is a fantastic holiday destination to give your kids a taste of life in the great outdoors.
-From stroller-friendly walks to exhilarating rafting tours that will leave your kids begging for more, Squamish is the place to adventure this summer.
+Summer is here and Squamish is a fantastic holiday destination to give your family a taste of life in the great outdoors.
+From stroller-friendly walks, to exhilarating rafting tours that will leave your kids begging for more, Squamish is the place to adventure this summer.

 1. Kid-Approved Watersports

 Prepare for a water fight like never before–your family against the Cheakamus River!
 You will get wet, perhaps even soaked as you splash down the river on a whitewater rafting trip.
-Kids ages 5 and up are welcome to ride the class 2-3 rapids on the Cheakamus River and kids ages 13 and up can ride the Elaho-Squamish trip featuring lively class 3-4 rapids.
-After you've dried off why not book a stand-up paddleboard lesson and see who in your family can stay dry the longest.
+Kids aged 5 and up are welcome to ride the class 2-3 rapids on the Cheakamus River and kids aged 13 and up can ride the Elaho-Squamish trip featuring lively class 3-4 rapids.
+After you've dried off why not book a stand-up paddleboard, kayak, or fishing lesson and see who in your family can stay dry the longest.

 2. Fun For the Whole Family Climbing